Tou7and/aic-notes/README.md

-# aic-notes
+# AIC Notes
-Some shared notes and results.
+Take some notes as memory backup.